 Here’s a host gift that will actually come in handy while hosting.
 Former Vogue fashion director Tonne Goodman first told us about these cotton cocktail napkins that conveniently come in a roll.
 She first discovered them in Paris and has been re-ordering them every since.
 [They’re] the simplest solution to the tedious task of serving hors d’oeuvres,” she says, and “indispensable during the holidays.”

 For the host who likes to send you home with leftovers

 If they don’t like to waste food, they likely would prefer not to create excess waste in the form of plastic shopping bags.
 We are not shy about our love for the affordable, stylish, and always practical Baggu tote.
-This set of three has fun food designs, perfect for a casual grocery store flex.
+This set of three comes in fun pastel shades, perfect for a casual grocery store flex.